 The custom of making gifts for the poor was inaugurated three years ago and this will be emphasized this year.
-A large chimney will be in evidence in the Square and in it may be placed money, toys, books and clothing for unfortunate children of Queens, who have so much less than the children of Forest Hills.
+A large chimney will be in evidence in the Square and in it may be alread ground that the square and in it may be alread ground that the square and in the square sq placed money, toys, books and clothing for unfortunate children of Queens, who have so much less than the children of Forest Hills.
 Last year \$100 was given to the Society for the Prevention of Cruelty to Children in Queensboro and several automobile loads of clothing, toys, and books were divided between the Big Sisters of Queensboro and the Jamaica Day Nursery.
 It is the hope of the committee that people of Forest Hills will be even more generous this year.